 06 – Want Faster Wifi?
 Here Are 5 Weirdly Easy Tips

-We’ve been putting our routers in the wrong place this whole time.
+We’ve been putting their routers in the wrong place this whole time.
 Wifi signals are made of radio waves that have a shorter wavelength than AM radio and cell phones but longer than satellite tv.
 How can I make my wifi faster?
 There are several things you can do to make your wifi faster without paying more, and they mostly have to do with the placement of your wifi router.

 07 – DIY WiFi Antenna Booster